folio-org/edge-orders/README.md

 ## Overview

-The purpose of this edge API is to bridge the gap between 3rd party ordering services and FOLIO.
+The purpose of this edge API is to bridge the gap between 3rd party purchasing systems/vendors and FOLIO.
 More specifically, the initial implementation was built with EBSCO's GOBI (Global Online Bibliographic Interface) service in mind.

 ## Security